-Brian K. Smith unites professionals to address social, diversity, and leadership concerns
+Industry Pipeline Leadership Development: Brian K. Smith unites professionals to strategically addr

 Since March 2020, times have been incredibly challenging when it comes to teaching, learning and interacting with youth.
 Students have been limited with contact and engagement from their mentors, teachers, coaches, and friends in so many ways.
 Although safety is always a number one priority, education is one of the top essentials in life that all of us need to move our world forward.
 However even during a pandemic, there is one person that knows how to continue serving the community while students are in their homes and schools continue to debate whether it’s safe to open.